anish9/Fashion-AI-segmentation/README.md

 **5.NumPy<enter>**

 # Demo
+## Note: Demo Annotation shouldn't be replaced, adding new will not enable the code adaption to new classes of images.(The demo phase classes : Fashion full-body, Top-wear)

 1.*clone* the Repo to your local pc ensuring that all the package requirements satisfied.<enter>

 2.Run the code from the terminal **python fashion.py image1.jpg /Users/demo/** <enter>